smcclatchy/eqtl-mapping/learners/setup.md

 (*e.g.* `Downloads`) to the `data` directory in the `qtl_mapping` project.
 You can use a graphical user interface (*e.g.* Windows File Explorer, Mac Finder) to move the file.

-Development of this lesson was funded by NIH award GM070683 to Dr. Gary Churchill at The Jackson Laboratory.